Last Updated: July 11, 2024

 Getty Images

 However, in the 1990s, he became popular again in a revival and with the emergence of Britain's rave scene.
 He released a live album in 1990 that featured new performances of his classic songs.
-In 1994, "Four Donovan Originals" was released, which included his four classic LPs in their original form for the first time in the U.K. He became friends and colleagues with rap producer and Def Jam label owner Rick Rubin.
+In 1994, "Four Donovan Originals" was released, and it included his four classic LPs in their original form for the first time in the U.K. He became friends and colleagues with rap producer and Def Jam label owner Rick Rubin.
 He recorded the album "Sutras" for Rubin's American Recordings label.

 Personal Life